-DNB Carnegie is a Business Area in the DNB Group comprising: 1) the investment services division of DNB Bank ASA; 2) DNB Carnegie Investment Bank AB (a wholly owned subsidiary of DNB Bank ASA); 3) DNB Markets, Inc. (a wholly owned subsidiary of DNB Carnegie is a leading, Nordic provider of investment banking services.
+DNB Carnegie is a Business Area in the DNB Group comprising: 1) the investment services division of DNB Bank ASA; 2) DNB Carnegie Investment Bank AB (a wholly owned subsidiary of DNB Bank ASA); 3) DNB Markets, Inc. (a wholly owned subsidiary of DNB Bank ASA) and 4) Carnegie, Inc. (a wholly owned subsidiary of DNB Carnegie Investment Bank AB).
+DNB Carnegie is a leading, Nordic provider of investment services.

-DNB Carnegie generates added value for institutions, companies and private clients in the areas of trade in securities, investment banking, and securities services.
+DNB Carnegie generates added value for institutions, companies and private clients in the areas of trading in securities, investment banking, and securities services.

-The research in DNB Carnegie is produced in the investment services division of DNB Bank ASA and DNB Carnegie Investment Bank AB, thus DNB Carnegie should be read as meaning these two entities throughout the disclaimer text.
+The research of DNB Carnegie is produced in the investment services division of DNB Bank ASA and DNB Carnegie Investment Bank AB; thus "DNB Carnegie" should be read as meaning these two entities throughout the disclaimer text, unless otherwise expressively stated...